Pedestal Cope – Assuming Human “Plot Armor”

 Rather, I am positing that an “eternal hominid kingdom” is not a viable future.
 Matter and void will continue to take new shapes as they always have, and life ought to continue to take whatever shape most behooves its survival in the ever-changing dynamic system of our universe.

-I would concur completely that we should do our best (though I’m not optimistic about the odds) to ensure a positive sentient experience for all humans, and maybe even for other bio-life is possible.
+I would concur completely that we should do our best (though I’m not optimistic about the odds) to ensure a positive sentient experience for all humans, and maybe even for other bio-life, if it is possible.

 But I would argue sternly that this coddling of earth-life (preference for one particular torch) be held in tandem with the ultimately more important goal of proliferating life and expanding potentia into the multiverse (the continued survival and expansion of the flame itself).